As the highest ranking executive in a company a CEO is responsible for its strategy and success (and more). But what makes a great CEO?

 Beyond salary, a CEO’s compensation may include perks like stock options and bonuses.

-Research has shown that things we typically associate with a successful CEO — such as charisma, extraversion, a clean background, Ivy League education, high self-confidence, gender, and a high IQ — are not predictors of exceptional CEO performance.
+Research has shown that things we typically associate with a successful CEO — such as charisma, extroversion, a clean background, Ivy League education, high self-confidence, gender, and a high IQ — are not predictors of exceptional CEO performance.

 Rather, great CEOs all exemplify certain behaviors that can be cultivated by anyone — including you.